aman7CD/Computer-Vision-Project-1-Attendance-Marking-System-using-Face-Recognition/README.md

 # Attendance-Marking-System-using-Face-Recognition
-Used dlib, face_recognition , opencv-python, to detect and identify faces and then mark attendance in a text file.
+Used dlib, face_recognition, opencv-python, to detect and identify faces and then marked attendance in a text file.
 ## About the Project

 ### Working of the Project